infosec-intern/sneaky-systemd-shit/Examples/DBus/DBus.md

 #### Additional Notes

-* Unfortunately, systemd's dbus parameters aren't named in an obvious way when doing introspection, so we have to consult the dbus API documentation ([here](https://www.freedesktop.org/wiki/Software/systemd/dbus/)) to understand what systemd is looking for.
-* Interacting with units via dbus frequently requires specifying a service mode.
-From [the documentation](https://www.freedesktop.org/wiki/Software/systemd/dbus/), "The mode needs to be one of replace, fail, isolate, ignore-dependencies, ignore-requirements."
+* `busctl` will suggest or auto-complete (using <TAB>) many of the values it needs up until method parameters are required.
+This is a great way to quickly view the parameter types for a method without using introspection
-* A quick way to view units running from non-standard locations is:
+* A quick way to view units running from non-standard locations  with `busctl` is:

 ```sh
 # Standard user-based locations on my systemd: